VoltaireNoir/chained/src/libdoc.md

 This crate is inspired by both [pipe-trait](https://crates.io/crates/pipe-trait) and [pipeline](https://crates.io/crates/pipeline) crates.
 If you do not require lazy evaluation and just want a simple way to chain function calls or method calls, the aforementioned crates might serve you better.

 *For full macro syntax examples, see [chained].
-For working with borrowed values, see all methods of the trait [IntoChained].*
+For working with borrowed values, see all methods of the trait [InterChained].*
 # Usage examples
 ```
 use chained::*;